JRHB314/VBCS-Integration/README.md

 SET n.quotes = 'Here is a really meaningful quote!'
 ```

 First we MATCH "n" to the node with name "UserName".
-Then we use SET to add these two new fields.<br>
+Then we use SET to add these two new fields.
+The AddInformation file runs a bunch of these Cypher statements for each respective user.<br>

   Phew!
 And we're done.
 To recap, we added a Person named Rachel Webb, gave her followers, and then added some more followers to Rachel Webb's followers through our createFollowers resource.
-Then, we added two more attributes to the person with the name "UserName": their image and a quote that they display.
+Then, we added two more attributes to each person: their image URL, and a quote that they display.
 Awesome!

 </details>